 Due to a serious knee injury sustained playing Super Rugby Pacific, All Blacks winger Sevu Reece will miss the Rugby World Cup in France later this year.

-- Enjoy Rugby World cup watching!
+4. Enjoy Rugby World cup live online!

 A two-week ago, the Fijian-born back suffered an injury while playing for the Canterbury Crusaders against the Auckland Blues.
 He has played 23 tests for New Zealand and scored 15 tries.